apptainer/singularity-admindocs/installation.rst

-When {Singularity} is run using the :ref:`fakeroot <fakeroot>` option it creates a user namespace for the container, and UIDs / GIDs in that user namepace are mapped to different host UID / GIDs.
+When {Singularity} is run using the :ref:`fakeroot <fakeroot>` option it creates a user namespace for the container, and UIDs / GIDs in that user namespace are mapped to different host UID / GIDs.

 Most local filesystems (ext4/xfs etc.) support this uid/gid mapping in a user namespace.